oaqa/FlexNeuART/scripts/data_convert/yahoo_answers/README.md

 one can run experiments in the foreground by specifying the option `-no_separate_shell`.

-Furthermore, he script `scripts/exper/run_experiments.sh` has a number of parameters, which might be worth tweaking.
+Furthermore, the script `scripts/exper/run_experiments.sh` has a number of parameters, which might be worth tweaking.
 In particular, for "shallow" relevance pools, one can use default number of candidates (which is small).
-However, for queries with a lot of relevance judgments, it makes sense to increase the number of top candidate entries that are used to obtain a fusion model (parameter ``-train_cand_qty``).
+However, for queries with a lot of relevance judgments, it makes sense to slightly increase the number of top candidate entries that are used to obtain a fusion model (parameter ``-train_cand_qty``).

-Obtain experimental results and find the best configuration with respect to the Mean Average Precision (MAP):
+Now, let us obtain experimental results and find the best configuration with respect to the Mean Average Precision (MAP):
 ```
 scripts/report/get_exper_results.sh \